 - Disable any page password set for that page, or site-wide passwords.

 - Ensure the site is paid and your site is public.

 - Ensure the page is enabled.

 - If you're using a custom domain instead of the built-in URL, confirm that your domain is properly connected.

-- RSS feed URLs only work for collection pages; they don't work for Regular Pages or Cover Pages.
+- RSS feed URLs only work for collection pages; they don't work for Layout Pages or Cover Pages.

 - Try running your RSS feed URL through a feed validator.
 We recommend the W3C Feed Validation Service.
 If your feed isn't valid, the validator will suggest steps for fixing the issue.
 Often this is caused by invisible formatting in your content, which can happen when you paste from an outside source.
 You can cut and paste without formatting to resolve this issue.